-My primary interests lie in modeling and manipulating complex systems.
-I’m currently a PhD candidate at the MIT Media Lab finishing my second academic career.
-This started back in 2003 when I began working on computational systems inspired by human intelligence with Patrick Winston, Push Singh and Marvin Minsky.
+In the summer of 2013 I defended my doctoral dissertation at the MIT Media Lab.
+This second phase of my academic work began in 2003 when I began to work on computational systems inspired by human intelligence with Patrick Winston, Push Singh and Marvin Minsky.
 In 2008 I switched gears to investigate how knowledge is generated in healthcare with advisors Frank Moss, Pete Szolovits and Henry Lieberman.
-My PhD research in the New Media Medicine group at the MIT Media Laboratory focuses on the practical and clinical value of self-tracking and self-experimentation.
+My PhD research in the New Media Medicine group at the MIT Media Laboratory focused on the practical and clinical value of self-tracking and self-experimentation.
 My dissertation demonstrated how communities of citizen scientists can document their personal experiences to improve personal decision-making while generating data that, in aggregate, can influence clinical research and practice.

-Prior to returning to MIT, I was the founding President of Silicon Spice, a telecommunications semiconductor startup (also an NEA company).
+After my first academic career at MIT, I became the founding President of Silicon Spice, a telecommunications semiconductor startup (also an NEA company).
 I hired the management team, served on the board and held multiple individual and operational roles culminating in management of our software engineering organization.
 Silicon Spice was acquired by Broadcom Corporation in late 2000.
 I continued at Broadcom as Director of Software Engineering in the newly-formed Carrier Access Business Unit.
 Under the Broadcom label, the company’s products became the market leader in carrier-class voice telephony with significant penetration in the US, Europe and Asia.
 I helped form Broadcom’s Mobile Handset Business Unit 2001-2003 while working on an MIT-affiliated project to spark a revolution in secure computing infrastructure that has continued to slowly develop under DARPA funding.

 I was an undergraduate and graduate researcher on high-performance parallel computing projects in Tom Knight’s lab at the MIT AI Laboratory in the early 90s; I picked up a BS and ME along the way.
 One of our projects, brain child of my mentor Andre DeHon and worked out by co-founder Ethan Mirsky, led to the formation of Silicon Spice in 1996 along with former Knight student Rob French.

 I love outdoor activities, especially when shared with my wife and twin daughters.
-I put in some miles on my road bike when I can and occasionally dream of being a competitive amateur again one day (though I am finally mixing it up again).
-My work often involves various open source software projects which I continue to support as I can in my spare time.
+I put in some miles on my road bike when I can and occasionally dream of being a competitive masters amateur again one day.
+My work often involves various open source software projects which I continue to support in my spare time.

-There has been some interesting press about my research work or projects I collaborate on at the New York Times, Wall Street Journal, Scientific American, Discover Magazine, Proto Magazine, Technology Review, and even the Minn Post.
+There has been some interesting press about my research work or projects I collaborate on at the New York Times, Wall Street Journal, Scientific American, Discover Magazine, Proto Magazine, and Technology Review.
 I give a few talks at conferences or other forums each year which are usually covered in my health posts.

 - Nurok M, Eslick I, et al. The International LAM Registry: A Component of an Innovative Web-Based Clinician, Researcher, and Patient-Driven Rare Disease Research Platform.
 Lymphatic Research and Biology.
 2010 Mar;8(1):81-7.